 I conduct research in political economy and development.
-Particularly, my research seeks to understand the workings of formal institutions such as the judiciary and its interaction with other formal and informal institutions and its impact on development.
-In the first chapter of my dissertation, I show how the presidential appointment of judges in the superior courts impact judicial decision-making and development.
+Particularly, my research seeks to understand the workings of formal institutions such as the judiciary and its interaction with formal and informal institutions and its impact on development.
+In the first chapter of my dissertation, I show how the presidential appointment of judges in the superior courts impacts judicial decision-making and development.
 In the second chapter, I study how religious leaders impact the courts.
 In the third chapter, a new identification strategy and theory is presented on the political economy of foreign aid and development.

 Judiciary's Achilles Heel: Executive Control via Appointment Power (Job Market Paper)

 To what extent does the presidential appointment of judges impact judicial decision making?
 This paper provides causal evidence that the institution of presidential appointment exerts considerable influence on judicial decision making in Pakistan.
 We find that a change in selection procedure of judges from presidential appointment to appointment of judges by a judicial commission (consisting of peer judges) significantly reduces rulings in favor of the government and that this reduction reflects an improvement in the quality of judicial decisions.
 We test for and provide evidence against key threats to identification and alternative explanations of this finding.
 The analysis of the contents of cases reveal that rulings in politically salient cases explain these results.
 We find evidence of selection effect mechanism: judges appointed by the president are more likely to be politically active prior to their appointments.
 The reform also had a positive welfare effect by reducing expropriation risk in the housing industry.